LayerZero-Labs/set-trusted-remotes/README.md

 # The Hows

-Modify your dApp to testnet ULNv2 by calling setTrustedRemote in one of two ways:
+Modify your dApp to ULNv2 by calling setTrustedRemote in one of two ways:

 1. Script
 2. Manual Update